ivanos/leviathan_rest_lib/README.md

 ```
 curl -d '["cen1","cen2","cen3","cen4","cen5"]' http://<location>:8080/cen/destroy
 ```
-(HTTP POST of a JSON list of the CENs to prepare).
+(HTTP POST of a JSON list of the CENs to destroy).